Russia approves Air France, Lufthansa routes avoiding Belarus

-Air France (AIRF.PA) and Lufthansa (LHAG.DE) have received approval from Russia for flight routes to the country that avoid Belarusian airspace, the airlines said on Saturday.
+PARIS/BERLIN (Reuters) - Air France and Lufthansa have received approval from Russia for flight routes to the country that avoid Belarusian airspace, the airlines said on Saturday.

-The European Union Aviation Safety Agency (EASA) has advised domestic and foreign airlines to avoid Belarusian air space following the May 23 forced landing in Minsk of a Ryanair (RYA.I) jet en route to Lithuania from Greece, and the arrest of a dissident journalist on board. read more
+The European Union Aviation Safety Agency (EASA) has advised domestic and foreign airlines to avoid Belarusian air space following the May 23 forced landing in Minsk of a Ryanair jet en route to Lithuania from Greece, and the arrest of a dissident journalist on board.

 Air France said its new flight path to Moscow started on Saturday and had been authorised for this weekend.